cloudflare/workers-docs/content/reference/apis/environment-variables.md

 weight: 5
 ---

+ Environment variables can be managed via wrangler or in the UI, it is recommended to adhere to one method.

 # Text

-Once a configuration variable is uploaded via [wrangler](/tooling/wrangler/configuration) or in the UI, the string is exposed on the global namespace as type [`String`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String).
+Once a text variable is uploaded via [wrangler](/tooling/wrangler/configuration) or in the UI, the string is exposed on the global namespace as type [`String`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String).

 ```
 if (ENVIRONMENT === "staging") {